PazziV/Unity-Tutorial-Test/README.md

         cooldownTimer += Time.deltaTime;
     }
 ```
-> Which Cooldown you should use is more of a situation thing (with Time.deltaTime you can show it better since you have a counter that you can display through UI). <br> In the end both do the job. <br> <br>
+Which Cooldown you should use is more of a situation thing (with Time.deltaTime you can show it better since you have a counter that you can display through UI).
+In the end both do the job.

-> Alright we can move towards a position, now we should also look for collision, but before that: <br>
+Alright we can move towards a position, now we should also look for collision, but before that:

-> **Nice Time to Commit 👁️👁️**<br>
+**Nice Time to Commit 👁️👁️**

-> To simulate the Player, I will make a Pillar and give him a Rigidbody.<br>
+To simulate the Player, I will make a Pillar and give him a Rigidbody.
-> What we also need is the Tag.
-Give the Placeholder Player a player tag.<br>
+What we also need is the Tag.
+Give the Placeholder Player a player tag.
-> You can choose the pre-existing "Player" tag or create a new one. <br>
+You can choose the pre-existing "Player" tag or create a new one.

-> Now in our Script we have to clean a bit up since we don't need the cooldown anymore.
+Now in our Script we have to clean a bit up since we don't need the cooldown anymore.
 ```C#
 [SerializeField] GameObject Player;
 [SerializeField] float Speed;